wlivengood/Winston/README.md

 Winston is a chess engine and user interface written in JavaScript
 ## Build
 You'll need node.js to run Winston on your machine.

 To install all dependencies: `npm install`

-To build an un-minimized bundle: `npm run build-dev` To build a production-ready minimized bundle: `npm run build-prod` To run the test suite: `npm test`
+To build an un-minimized bundle: `npm run build-dev`

+To build a production-ready minimized bundle: `npm run build-prod`

+To run the test suite: `npm test`

 ## Code layout
 The Winston root directory contains the following subdirectories:
 * `src`: This is where the source code lives
-* `bin`: This holds production code include html, css and the bundled JavaScript application
+* `bin`: This holds production code including html, css and the bundled JavaScript application
 * `test`: This contains the suite of tests (written using Jest)
 ## `src` directory layout
 The `src` directory contains the following subdirectories: